 Before we ended our “reunion” tour, we were giving ourselves the last “treat” of our journey.
 As you may remember, we planned two special treats for the trip.
 One was an overnight stay and dinner in a chateau.
 The last we scheduled for today.
 We went to see a royal chateau.
 More than that, we experienced the chateau from every angle possible.

 Known as the “Ladies Château,” Chenonceau was built in the 16th century on the remains of a 14th century castle and mill belonging to the Marquay family.
 There are writings, however, that mention the castle and mill as early as the 11th century.
 Still intact from the Marquay era is the chateau’s well and the Marques tower which was restored in the Renaissance style.

-The property has been lived in by a King’s mistress, Queens, heiresses and business tycoons.
+The property is in the Loire Valley and has been inhabited throughout history by the mistress of a King, Queens, heiresses and business tycoons.
 It is currently owned by a member of the Menier family, famous for their chocolates.